Damon Wayans

-Damon Kyle Wayans Sr. (/ˈdeɪmən ˈweɪ.ənz/; born September 4, 1960) is an American stand-up comedian, actor, producer, and writer.
+Damon Kyle Wayans Sr. (/ˈdeɪmən ˈweɪ.ənz/ DAY-mən-_-WAY-ənz; born September 4, 1960) is an American stand-up comedian, actor, producer, and writer.
 A member of the Wayans family of entertainers, Damon performed as a comedian and actor throughout the 1980s, including a brief stint on the NBC sketch comedy series Saturday Night Live.
 He later joined his family on Fox's sketch comedy show In Living Color (1990–1992), and wrote and performed on his own animated series Waynehead (1996–1997) and live-action series Damon (1998).
 Since then, he has starred in a number of films and television shows, some of which he has co-produced or co-written, including Mo' Money, The Last Boy Scout, Major Payne, Bulletproof, and the sitcoms My Wife and Kids and Poppa's House, the latter featuring his son Damon Wayans Jr. From 2016 to 2019, he starred as Roger Murtaugh in the Fox television series Lethal Weapon.

 Early life

 Wayans was born in Harlem in New York City, the fourth child of Elvira Alethia (née Green), a homemaker, singer and social worker, and Howell Stouten Wayans, a supermarket manager.
 His three older siblings are Dwayne, Keenen Ivory, and Diedra.
 His six younger siblings are Kim, Elvira, Nadia, Vonnie, Shawn, and Marlon.
+The Wayans children were raised as Jehovah's Witnesses.
-As a child, he had a club foot.

-This attribute would also be given to his character in My Wife and Kids, and his character on the short-lived cartoon series Waynehead.
+He was born with a club foot that was medically treated, but Wayans stated in 2024 how condition nonetheless results in pervasive pain he described as "like, a toothache in my foot".
+This physical attribute would also be given to his character in My Wife and Kids, and his character on the short-lived cartoon series Waynehead.

 Wayans attended Murry Bergtraum High School.